rickellis/Arch-Linux-Install-Guide/README.md

     HOOKS=("base udev autodetect modconf block keyboard keymap encrypt lvm2 filesystems fsck")

-I also add `consolefont` to mine in order to specify a larger default font size for the login prompt with high res screens.
-I put the hook very early on.
+If you installed terminus fonts earlier in order to increase the font size of the temrinal, add `consolefont` to the HOOKS as well.
+I put the hook first, so that it gets initiallzed early enough to increase the font size during boot.

     HOOKS=(consolefont base udev autodetect modconf block keyboard keymap encrypt lvm2 filesystems fsck)